AugustineYang-med/Preliminary-Pathomics-Model-for-PDAC/README.md

-# PCPS_DL: A Deep Learning Pathomic Signature Predicts Survival and Recurrence in Pancreatic Ductal Adenocarcinoma
+# PCPSDL: A Deep Learning Pathomic Signature Predicts Survival and Recurrence in Pancreatic Ductal Adenocarcinoma

 This repository contains the analysis code for the paper: